-Linux exposes storage as block devices under /dev. lsblk builds a readable device tree from sysfs and udev data, blkid reads filesystem metadata such as UUID and PARTUUID from the selected device, and df reports how much space the mounted filesystems are actually using.
+Linux exposes disks, partitions, logical volumes, and loop devices as block-device nodes. lsblk builds a device tree from sysfs and udev data, blkid reads filesystem identifiers from the selected device, and df reports capacity for filesystems that are already mounted.

 Steps to show disk information in Linux:

-1. List the block devices with explicit lsblk columns so the disk, partition, filesystem, and mount-point layout is easy to read.
+1. List the block devices with explicit lsblk columns.

 $ lsblk -o NAME,SIZE,TYPE,FSTYPE,MOUNTPOINTS